Hidden DVD Menu Buttons

 Your DVD menu now has an empty button that links to your video.
 You can assign an image to the button using the Media button under Button Properties or leave it empty to have a “hidden” button (sometimes referred to as an “Easter egg”).

-It is important to note that DVD Architect supports drag-n-drop so you could have dragged the media from the Explorer window to the DVD root and also dragged it from the DVD root over to the Destination and it would have be assigned to the button.
 There are always multiple ways of accomplishing a task in DVD Architect.
 Also, you did not have to assign this button to play a video.
 You could assign it to go to a menu too.
 Using Empty Buttons and assigning them yourselves gives you a lot of control over how your DVD navigates.
 Explore and have fun.
 Until next time…

 Happy Editing,